beginning of content

 How can I find a counsellor?

-You can find a counsellor for yourself, or you can talk to your doctor about your concerns and ask for a referral.
+You don’t need a referral to see a counsellor.
+But, you can still talk to your doctor about your concerns and ask for counselling recommendations.

-You don’t need any special qualifications or training to be a counsellor in Australia, although most do have qualifications and training.
-It is a good idea to check that any counsellor you want to see is registered with a professional body like the Australian Register of Counsellors and Psychotherapists.
+In Australia, most counsellors have qualifications and training.
+It’s a good idea to check that any counsellor you want to see is registered with a professional body like:

-You can also find a counsellor in your local area via the Australian Counselling Association website and the Psychotherapy and Counselling Federation of Australia website.
+You can find a counsellor in your local area on these websites.
 You can search for counsellors by languages spoken and type of counselling provided.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.

 Are you having a tough time and you need to talk to someone?
-The helplines and services below are available 24 hours, 7 days a week.
+The helplines and services below are available 24 hours a day, 7 days a week.

 Check your symptoms Find a health service